joalmjoalm/UnifyFS/docs/client-api.md

 Read and write requests must initialize the `user_buf`, `nbytes`, and `offset` fields of the request structure to designate the destination/source data buffer, byte count, and starting file offset, respectively.

-Truncate requests need only initialize the `offset` field, to indicate the desired truncation offset.
+Truncate requests need only initialize the `offset` field to indicate the desired truncation offset.

-Zero-fill requests must initialize the `offset` and `nbytes` files, to specify the extent to be filled with zero bytes.
+Zero-fill requests must initialize the `offset` and `nbytes` files to specify the extent to be filled with zero bytes.

 ```C
 /* enumeration of supported I/O request operations */